-There is always talk post-turkey feast sleepiness from tryptophan at this time of year, but what is it?
+There is always talk of post-turkey feast sleepiness from the tryptophan in turkey at this time of year, but what is tryptophan?

 Tryptophan is an essential amino acid best known for its role in producing the precursors for the hormone melatonin and the protein 5-hydroxytryptophan (5HTP), which is a precursor for serotonin.
 Serotonin is a neurotransmitter that affects many facets of human behavior, such as mood, stress response, appetite, and sexual drive.
 Melatonin and serotonin are involved in the regulation of the body’s sleep-wake cycle.

 Up to 90% of the body’s serotonin is produced by the gut microbiome (the collection of healthy bacteria in your gut) with the bacteria converting the lion-share of tryptophan into serotonin.
 This is why having a healthy gut has gotten so much attention in recent years.
 It plays a huge role in the production of neurotransmitters and other co-factors that affect brain health. ( This article by the American Psychological Association addresses the relationship between healthy gut bacteria and mood states. )

 Is it really the turkey that make you sleepy?